Radiohead Toronto show canceled after fatal stage collapse

 A police statement issued on Twitter said one man in his 30s was pronounced dead at the scene and a 45-year-old man was taken to a local hospital with a non-life-threatening head injury.
 It said two other males were treated on the scene for less serious injuries.

-Burrows said investigators were still unsure what caused the mishap, which was under investigation by the Ontario Ministry of Labor and the Toronto police.
+Burrows said investigators were still unsure what caused the mishap, which was under investigation by the Ontario Ministry of Labour and the Toronto police.

 "The roof part of the stage collapsed," Toronto Fire Services spokesman Captain Mike Strapko told Reuters.